-- Aligning services with the talent needs of businesses. - Following the SWJC system customer flow.

-- Supporting a case management system that helps job seekers enter and advance within an occupational cluster. - Coordinating the supportive service needs of the customer to ensure long-term success. - Utilizing the SacWorks Virtual One Stop System (VOS), maintaining adequate information technology infrastructure, and providing adequate related information technology support.
+- Aligning services with the talent needs of businesses. - Following the SWJC system customer flow. - Supporting a case management system that helps job seekers prepare, enter and advance within an occupational cluster. - Delivering services at multiple locations in underserved communities. - Coordinating and leveraging services and resources, including training opportunities. - Coordinating and leveraging the supportive service needs of the customer to ensure long-term success. - Utilizing the CalJOBS Client Tracking System, maintaining adequate information technology infrastructure, and providing adequate related information technology support.
 At a minimum, must provide high speed internet access, computers and printers for customers and staff, internal wiring, and all required connections.